rhuanca/teaching_my_autistic_son_programming/daily_challenges/phase1_elemental/Day_02_Turning_Around.md

 ### Easy:
 - Make a "staircase": `FD 30`, `RT 90`, `FD 30`, `LT 90`, `FD 30`
-- Try a smaller turn: `RT 45` then `FD 100`

 ### Hard:
 - Can you make the turtle face straight down?
 (Hint: try `RT 180`)
-- Make four connected lines using only right turns

 ---